Kilobyte Cosmic Birefringence from ALP Domain Walls: Introduction

 Before closing the introduction, let us comment on the related works in the past.
-The anisotropic cosmic birefringence induced by axionic strings and domain walls with strings attached was studied in detail in Ref.~\cite{Agrawal:2019lkr} where they showed that the induced anisotropic birefringence retain the information on the fine-structure constant times the anomaly coefficient.
-One of the differences of the present work from Ref.~\cite{Agrawal:2019lkr} is that we focus on domain walls without strings, which induce both isotropic and anisotropic birefringence as we are currently in one of the vacua.
+The anisotropic CB induced by axionic strings and domain walls attached to them was studied in detail in Ref.~\cite{Agrawal:2019lkr} where they showed that the induced anisotropic CB retains the information on the fine-structure constant times the anomaly coefficient.
+One of the differences of the present work from Ref.~\cite{Agrawal:2019lkr} is that we focus on domain walls without strings, which induce both isotropic and anisotropic CB.
 The absence of strings makes the net rotation angle of the CMB polarization take one of the fixed values, depending on which vacua the axion resides on the LSS.
-This is because contributions from the domain walls along the line of sight are canceled out.
-What we observe today directly reflects the information on the LSS.
-This should be contrasted to the case with strings where the anisotropic birefringence receives random contributions from strings along the line of sight.
-These features allow our scenario to predict the cosmic birefringence of a very unique nature, which can be tested by future observations.
-Furthermore, unlike the model with uniform scalar field motion, it allows for heavier axion masses and the parameter space with a relatively small axion decay constant can be probed by future gamma-ray observations.
+This is because contributions from the domain walls along the line of sight are canceled out, and what we observe today directly reflects the information on the LSS.
+This should be contrasted to the case with strings where the anisotropic CB receives random contributions from strings along the line of sight.
+These features allow our scenario to predict the CB of a very unique nature, which can be tested by future observations.
+Furthermore, unlike the model with uniform scalar field motion, the predicted CB is universal over a wide range of the ALP mass and coupling to photons.
+This is due to the scaling behavior of domain walls.
+Moreover, our scenario allows for heavier axion masses and the parameter space with a relatively small axion decay constant, {a part of} which can be probed by future gamma-ray observations.

-The structure of this Letter is organized as follows.
-In the next section, we show the mechanism of the domain wall formation without strings and discuss the conditions and naturalness for the mechanism to work.
-In Sec.\ref{sec:KB}, the KB birefringence and phenomenology are discussed.
-The last section is devoted to discussion and conclusions.
+The structure of this paper is organized as follows.
+In the next section, we show the mechanism of the domain wall formation without strings and discuss the conditions for the mechanism to work.
+In Sec.\ref{sec:KB}, the KBCB and its phenomenology are discussed. {In particular, we estimate the predicted angular power spectrum of the anisotropic CB based on a simple model of the domain-wall network.} The last section is devoted to discussion and conclusions.